Aliases for CD38 Gene

 GeneCards Summary for CD38 Gene

 CD38 (CD38 Molecule) is a Protein Coding gene.
-Diseases associated with CD38 include b cell prolymphocytic leukemia and plica syndrome.
-Among its related pathways are Epstein-Barr virus infection and Metabolism.
+Diseases associated with CD38 include b cell prolymphocytic leukemia and richter's syndrome.
+Among its related pathways are Metabolism and Oxytocin signaling pathway.
 GO annotations related to this gene include transferase activity and hydrolase activity, acting on glycosyl bonds.
 An important paralog of this gene is BST1.

 UniProtKB/Swiss-Prot for CD38 Gene

 Synthesizes the second messagers cyclic ADP-ribose and nicotinate-adenine dinucleotide phosphate, the former a second messenger for glucose-induced insulin secretion.
 Also has cADPr hydrolase activity.
 Also moonlights as a receptor in cells of the immune system.